 The Basics of Communicating with Others

-Some key questions to get you started in understanding interpersonal communication skills:
+Below are some key questions to get you started in understanding interpersonal communication skills.

-Interpersonal communication skills are the tools we use to let others know what we think, feel, need and want.
-And they are how we let others know that we understand what they think, feel, need and want.
+Interpersonal communication skills are the tools we use to let others know what we think, feel, need, and want.
+They are also how we let others know that we understand what they think, feel, need, and want.

 Even those who are individual contributors in the workplace need to be able to communicate effectively with bosses and customers.
 Most people have colleagues with whom they need to communicate in order to be successful at their job.
 Every one of us has her/his own preferred style of communicating with others.
 In addition, given our unique histories, we have different strategies for communicating in different types of situations.
 As a result, there is a very real possibility that when two of us get together there are certain circumstances in which we are less effective at communicating with each other than we would like.
 By increasing your repertoire of interpersonal communication skills, you can increase your overall effectiveness and perhaps your job satisfaction.